List of Tokyo Ravens characters: Miyo Kurahashi

-The current head of the Kurahashi family and Onmyo Prep School, she is a well-known figure in the underworld of Onmyouji and her son (and Kyouko's father) is the Chief of Exorcism Division of Onmyo Agency.
-The current Kurahashi Clan is considered one of the most powerful Onmyouji families, whose influence over the politics of Onmyoudo and Japan rivals that of the once glorious Tsuchimikado family.
-A skilled Diviner, she helped the Onmyo Agency solve numerous extremely difficult cases.
+The current head of the Kurahashi family and Onmyo Prep School, she is a figurehead in the underworld of Onmyouji and her son (and Kyouko's father) is the Chief of Exorcism Division of Onmyo Agency.
+The current Kurahashi Clan is considered one of the most powerful Onmyouji families, whose influence over the politics of Onmyoudo and Japan rivals that of the once powerful Tsuchimikado family.
+A Diviner, she helped the Onmyo Agency solve numerous cases.
 Miyo is also one of the few people who knew Yakou personally.
 She has a pet cat which she uses as a messenger to relay information at long distances.